garyaiki/dendrites/README.md

 `blocking-dispatcher` configures a thread pool to be used when there are blocking calls

-These other sections are examples, you don't have to override them.
+These other sections are examples, that don't need to be overriden.
 `checking-balances`, `money-market-balances`, and `savings-balances` are example http client configurations

 `kafka` is an example topic configuration

 `cassandra` is an example configuration

-###Logback configuration
+### Logback configuration

 [Logback configuration guide](http://logback.qos.ch/manual/configuration.html)